 This is all about tracking your expenses, and discovering how much money do you actually receive after all the taxes and deductions.

 Remember that cash flow is, and will always be, the foundation of all financial plans.

 Based on what you computed last month, create a budget for the succeeding month.

 What we hope to achieve here is to ensure that you are not spending more than what you are earning.

-From here forward, make it a habit to study your cashflow, adjust your budget, and live within your means every single month.
+From here forward, make it a habit to study your cash flow, adjust your budget, and live within your means every single month.

 Starting Month 3 onwards: Pay yourself first

 It’s now time to work on building your savings.
-As always, the easiest way to do this is to pay yourself first; that is to immediately take away a portion of your income as savings, and spending only what’s left after.
+As always, the easiest way to do this is to pay yourself first; that is to immediately take away a portion of your income as savings, and spend only what’s left after.

 A good start is to save 10% of your income, which means if you receive P20,000 every payday, then you should promptly set aside P2,000 each time for your savings.
 But work your way up to the recommended 30% savings rate.